 Rene Lalique Opalescent Vitesse Car Mascot

-Stunning Rene Lalique Opalescent Vitesse car mascot also known as the “Goddess of Speed“.
-Embossed on the base is: ” R. Lalique, France ” Model Number: #1160 in super A1 condition.
+From our Rene Lalique collection, we are delighted to offer this stunning Rene Lalique Opalescent Vitesse car mascot also known as the “Goddess of Speed“.
+Embossed on the base with R. Lalique and the word France alongside the model Number #1160 dated to 1929.

-This wonderful Opalescent Vitesse Car Mascot was made to sit on car radiator mount as luxury ornament in the 1920’s by famous glassmaker René Jules Lalique, this would of been lit underneath by a bulb which would shine through the glass car mascot giving it a warm glow at night, the faster the car went the brighter the glow.
+This wonderful Opalescent Vitesse Car Mascot was made to sit on a car radiator mount as a luxury ornament in the 1920s by famous glassmaker René Jules Lalique, this would of been lit underneath by a bulb which would shine through the glass car mascot giving it a warm glow at night, the faster the car went the brighter the glow.

 between 1925 and 1931.
 Their production ceased in 1940, a year after WWII had begun.
 René’s factory, Verrerie